 Thanks!
 That’s a great idea for a sequel—and I’m already working on it.
 My approach will be to present five historical archetypes of military defeat as analogies for possible outcomes in the Ukraine war.
 These will include: the WWI Western Front, the Finnish Winter War, the U.S. Civil War, the WWI Eastern Front, and the Soviet-Afghan War.
 The first four scenarios offer models through which Russia ultimately prevails despite prolonged struggle or early setbacks.
 The fifth stands apart as the unlikely case in which Russia suffers a strategic defeat.
 By grounding contemporary analysis in these historic analogies, I hope to outline a range of plausible trajectories for the current war—though of course, any prediction will be outpaced by events.

 Greatly appreciated.
-You have shown honesty, intelligence, depth of knowledge needed for his endeavour.
+You have shown honesty, intelligence, depth of knowledge needed for this endeavour.

 Anyone serious observing events understands that this level of analysis was absent from US and western foreign policy thinking about future relations with Russia.